MethodAtlas

 False Discovery Rate (FDR)

 Control the expected proportion of false positives among all rejected hypotheses.
-If you reject 20 hypotheses and allow FDR = 0.05, you expect about 1 of those 20 to be a false discovery.
+If you reject 20 hypotheses and allow = 0.05, you expect about 1 of those 20 to be a false discovery.
 FDR is less conservative and more powerful.
 You use FDR control when you are doing exploratory analysis, testing many outcomes, or when some false positives are tolerable.

 The Methods